Katamari: Video games

-The first video game released in the series was Katamari Damacy, which was released for the PlayStation 2 on March 18, 2004 in Japan.
+The first video game released in the series was Katamari Damacy, which was released for the PlayStation 2 in March 2004, in Japan.
 Due to the critical and commercial reception that it received, Namco Bandai followed it up with a 2005 sequel also for the PlayStation 2, titled We Love Katamari.
-It followed closely in the style of its predecessor, but with new environments and slightly improved physics.
+It follows closely in the style of its predecessor, but with new environments and slightly improved physics.

-A sequel was made in 2006 for the PlayStation Portable titled Me & My Katamari, which used a different scenario and different gameplay which required players to utilize the d-pad or analog nub and the face buttons in absence of the dual analog sticks used in most Katamari games.
+A sequel was made in 2006 for the PlayStation Portable titled Me & My Katamari, which uses a different scenario and different gameplay which requires players to utilize the D-pad or analog nub and the face buttons in absence of the dual analog sticks used in most Katamari games.

-In 2007, the first mobile phone version of Katamari was released, Katamari Damacy Mobile.
+In 2007, the first mobile version of Katamari was released, Katamari Damacy Mobile.
 The phone game utilizes both tilt controls as well as more traditional controls.

-Another sequel, Beautiful Katamari, marked the first major Katamari title to be released for a non-PlayStation console, as well as the first to support high-definition television resolutions of 720p, 1080i and 1080p.
-While initially planned for both PlayStation 3 and Xbox 360, the former version was cancelled.
+Another sequel, Beautiful Katamari, marked the first major Katamari title to be released for a non-PlayStation console, as well as the first to support high-definition television resolutions of 720p, 1080i, and 1080p.
+While initially planned for both PlayStation 3 and Xbox 360, the former version was canceled.

-PlayStation 3 gamers had to wait until 2009 for a Katamari game.
-Katamari Forever was mostly a compilation of levels from previous games, with a new story and a few new levels.
+Katamari Forever, released in 2009 for PlayStation 3, is mostly a compilation of levels from previous games, with a new story and a few new levels.

 Touch My Katamari was released in 2012 exclusively for the PlayStation Vita.
 Tap My Katamari, a version for mobile devices with iOS or Android, was released in January 2016.

-Katamari Damacy Reroll is a remake of Katamari Damacy for the Nintendo Switch and PC, released on December 7, 2018, and for PlayStation 4 and Xbox One on November 20th, 2020.
+Katamari Damacy Reroll is a remake of Katamari Damacy for the Nintendo Switch and PC, released in December 2018, and for PlayStation 4 and Xbox One in November 2020.

+We Love Katamari Reroll+ Royal Reverie is a remake of We Love Katamari for the Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, Xbox Series and PC, released in June 2023.
+In February 2025, Bandai Namco filed a trademark for Once Upon a Katamari.
+This led to industry speculation over a new entry.

+Katamari Damacy Rolling Live was released in April 2025 by Apple Inc. on their Apple Arcade service.

+At the Nintendo Partner Direct in July 2025, Once Upon a Katamari was announced for Nintendo Switch, Xbox Series X/S, and PlayStation 5.
+It was released on October 24, 2025.